Permian-Global-Research/ezwarp/README.md

 variables (created with `ezgrid()`).
 However, estimating raster dimensions can be unintuitive and is a step removed from the required spatial context on the ground.
-So, ezwarp provides a resolution argument (`res`) which can be used with an ezgrid object, with a missing dimension or any of the following R spatial classes: SpatRaster, SpatVector, sf, sfc, stars.
-In addition, ezwarp also supports file paths and URLs for valid spatial files.
+So, ezwarp provides a resolution argument (`res`) which can be used with an ezgrid object (with or without missing dimension value) or any of the following R spatial classes: SpatRaster, SpatVector, sf, sfc, stars.
+In addition, ezwarp also supports file paths and URLs for valid spatial files (it’s gdal after all).

-terra sf and stars are the best supported and most popular spatial packages in the R ecosystem. *ezwarp* aims to support these types.
+terra sf and stars are the best supported and most popular spatial packages in the R ecosystem. *ezwarp* aims to support these types as a starting point but further spatial (or indeed non-spatial) classes may be supported in time.
-Further types can be added as required (please submit an issue to request this).

 ### Installation